-In 2008 SAICA commissioned research into the feasibility of reading time for the Part I of the Qualifying Examination.
-This follows the introduction of reading time for the Part II Financial Management exam in 2007.
+In 2008 SAICA commissioned research into the feasibility of introducing reading time for the Part I of Qualifying Examination.

-The research undertaken was completed by way of a literature study followed by consultation with an expert panel as well as experiment groups.
+The research was undertaken by way of a literature study followed by consultation with an expert panel as well as experiment groups.

-The following format will be followed in the 2011 Part I examination:
+Effective from 2011 the following format is followed for the Part I examination:

-- The examiners will set four papers of three hours each; made up of a ½ hour reading time of the scenario (with the "required" not handed out at this stage) and two and a half hours (2½) writing time at which stage the "required" will be handed out.
-(100 marks per paper = 400 marks in total)
+- The examiners will set four papers of three hours each.
+These will be made up of a half-hour (½) reading time of the scenario (with the required section not handed out at this stage) and two and a half hours (2½) writing time at which stage the required section will be handed out (100 marks per paper = 400 marks in total)

-- Each 100 mark examination may comprise of one or more questions (i.e. maybe one 100 mark integrated question or maybe two discrete questions of different marks adding up to 100 marks in total)
+- Each 100 mark examination may comprise one or more questions (that is, either one 100 mark integrated question or two discrete questions of different marks adding up to 100 marks in total)

-- The current subject disciplines will be covered in the same proportions, over the four exams in 2011, as is the current case;
+- The current subject disciplines will be covered in the same proportions

-- Two papers will be written per day (one in the morning and one in the afternoon with a 2 hour break between the two papers);
+- Two papers will be written per day (one in the morning and one in the afternoon with a two-hour break between the two papers)

-- 30 minutes reading time will be provided for the question without the required being provided.
-The objective of the reading time is to give students time to calm and collect themselves and familiarise themselves with the scenario outlined in the question;
+- 30 minutes’ reading time will be allowed for the question without the required section being provided.
+The objective of the reading time is to give students time to calm and collect themselves and familiarise themselves with the scenario outlined in the question

-- 2 ½ hours writing time will be provided for the answering of the question (to enforce this the exam books as well as the "Required" section will only be handed out after the ½ hour reading time is up);
+- 2½ hours’ writing time will be provided for answering the question (to enforce this the exam books as well as the required section will only be handed out after the half-hour reading time is up)

 - Each examination session will therefore be three hours in total